bbauska/JS-Best-Projects/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch9">9.
 Single Page Application</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Here, the page won’t reload upon navigating the side links, but the content will change.
-Again, we will use eventListeners to change the view from one link to another.
-Check out the code and explanation on this YouTube video.
+<p>Here, the page won’t reload upon navigating the side links, but the content will change.
+Again, we will
+use eventListeners to change the view from one link to another.
+Check out the code and explanation on this YouTube video.</p>

 https://www.youtube.com/watch?v=6BozpmSjk-Y